apache/hawq-docs/requirements/system-requirements.md

 <a name="topic_d3f_vlz_g5"></a>
 ### Host Memory Configuration

-In order to prevent data loss or corruption in a Pivotal HDB cluster, you must configure the memory on each host machine so that the Linux Out-of-Memory \(OOM\) killer process never kills a HAWQ process due to OOM conditions. \(HAWQ applies its own rules to enforce memory restrictions.\)
+In order to prevent data loss or corruption in an Apach HAWQ cluster, you must configure the memory on each host machine so that the Linux Out-of-Memory \(OOM\) killer process never kills a HAWQ process due to OOM conditions. \(HAWQ applies its own rules to enforce memory restrictions.\)

-**For production deployments of Pivotal HDB, perform these steps on each host machine to configure memory:**
+**For mission critical deployments of HAWQ, perform these steps on each host machine to configure memory:**

 1. Set the operating system `vm.overcommit_memory` parameter to 2.
 With this setting, the OOM killer process reports an error instead of killing running processes.
 To set this parameter:
     1. Open the /etc/sysctl.conf file with a text editor.